andyliza/AWS-security-workshop-200-EN/05-Secrets-Manager-Lab/README.md

     choose **Store a new secret**.

-3) On the **Store a new secret** page, choose **Credentials for RDS Database**, in the username type *admin and in the password box type techshift2019.
-Choose the security created in the previous lab called techshiftkey2019* and select the database created in the previous lab.
+3) On the **Store a new secret** page, choose **Credentials for RDS Database**, in the username type *admin and in the password box type securityworkshop.
+Choose the encryption key created in the previous lab called  security-workshop-key* and select the database created in the previous lab.

 ![images](images/62ee37a962c8d96713af8b33f510fe6d.png)

-4)  Give the *Secret* a name – *techshift/demo/aurora*.
+4)  Give the *Secret* a name – *securityworkshop/demo/aurora*.
 Add a description and press *Next*.

 ![images](images/8625b77cdb1bb9b3ac03fb8c97b92836.png)